sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_plugins/administration_plugins.md

 ## QuickStarts Git Repo
 Duration: 20

-In the next sections, we will leverage a public git repository in VSCode so that we don't spend time creating the content ourselves.
-Having working copies of code is a great starting point and we will explain the relevant parts as we go.
+In the following sections, we'll utilize a public Git repository within VSCode to bypass the need for creating content from scratch.
+We'll start with working code copies, and guide you through the relevant parts, explaining as we proceed.

 <aside class="positive">
 <strong>IMPORTANT:</strong><br> This repository's contents are not intended for use in a production environment.
 We make no guarantees regarding the reliability, safety, or suitability of this code for production purposes.
 Users are cautioned to use the code at their own discretion and risk.